alshedivat/al-folio/_projects/fmi.markdown

 and collective communication in FaaS applications.
 FMI provides portable communication with performance closer to that offered by high-performance systems.

-More insights and results will be provided in the upcoming report.
 [The system implementation](https://github.com/spcl/fami) is available on an open-source license - try it today!
 It supports AWS Lambda, and support for other cloud platforms is coming in the future.